 Academic partnerships cover any module, course or programme that is delivered in whole or in part by or with another organisation and for which the University has responsibility for academic standards and quality.
 Academic partnerships also include articulation arrangements.
-See Quality Management Handbook Chapter 5.
+Partnerships are differentiated into categories according to potential risk.
+See Quality Management Handbook Chapter 5 for details including the taxonomy of partnership arrangements according to risk profile.